loge5/node-sql-dao/README.md

 ```
 Conplete file: [./example/Order.js](./example/Order.js)

-*Some things have to be considered:*

-* First generate the referenced DAO (Shop, Customer)
+### Find

+* will fetch any referenced objects
-* Don't create recursive relations (belongsTo in Order & hasOne in Shop)
+* ⚠️ Don't create recursive relations (e.g. belongsTo in Order & hasOne in Shop)

+### insert

+* will insert any referenced objects and relations (ManyMany)

+### update

+* will not delete referenced objects

+### delete

+* only deletes "hasMany" and relations from "ManyMany", rest could be used somewhere else
+* for other you can override the beforeDelete/afterDelete methods

 ## Transactions